karapostK/Interactive-Collaborative-Filtering-/README.md

-# Multi-Armed Bandit RecSys - Bergamotto
+# Interactive Collaborative Filtering - (Bergamotto)

 My first attempt to build a multi-armed bandit recommender system.
+I mostly copied the code from https://github.com/h324yang/interactiveCF (all of this is just for education (of myself) purposes!)